Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 ## Course Description

-In this course, students will blend their experience with the expressive features of dynamic languages with the performance capabilities of compiled languages.
+In this course, students discover the value of strongly typed languages in server-side architectures, and dive deep into performant, concurrent programming paradigms present in Go.
+Known best for it's ability to blend the expressive features of dynamic languages (Python, JavaScript) with the performance capabilities of compiled languages (C, C++), students will gain the syntactic diversity required in today's large-scale platform engineering persuits.
+Throughout the course, students will learn and implement the design patterns and best practices that make Go a top choice at high-velocity startups like Lyft, Heroku, Docker, Medium, and more!

 ### Why You Should Know This